digitallyamar/CSS-Notes/README.md

 ## CSS Background Repeat
 	- It will control whether to repeat the background image or not if the size of the image is smaller than the viewport.

+## Justify content - space between
+	- For a list of inline items, we can arrange them in equal spaces by calling the property:
+	 	justify-content: space-between;